BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand engineering, construction, and builders standard of care related expert designations, the Sheldon, Wisconsin Construction Expert Directory provides a wide spectrum of trial support and consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides building related consulting and expert witness support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-In connection with in house assets which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the construction experts group brings specialized experience and local capabilities to Sheldon and the surrounding areas.
+Drawing from more than four thousand construction, architectural, and engineering related expert designations, the Sheldon, Wisconsin Construction Expert Directory offers a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides construction related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house assets which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the construction experts group brings specialized experience and local capabilities to Sheldon and the surrounding areas.

 Construction Expert Witness News & Info